Unity-Technologies/datasetinsights/docs/source/Evaluation_Tutorial.md

 ## Part 3: Evaluate a model

 In [part 2](#part-2-train-a-model), you have trained a model using one of our pre-compiled pipeline.
-In this section, you will use a trained model from part 2 to generate predictions on the test split of UnityGroceries-RealWorld dataset and measure its performance using well-known object detection metrics like [mAP](https://datasetinsights.readthedocs.io/en/latest/datasetinsights.evaluation_metrics.html#datasetinsights.evaluation_metrics.average_precision_2d.MeanAveragePrecisionAverageOverIOU) and [mAR](https://datasetinsights.readthedocs.io/en/latest/datasetinsights.evaluation_metrics.html#datasetinsights.evaluation_metrics.average_recall_2d.MeanAverageRecallAverageOverIOU).
+In this section, you will use a trained model from part 2 to generate predictions on the test split of UnityGroceries-Real dataset and measure its performance using well-known object detection metrics like [mAP](https://datasetinsights.readthedocs.io/en/latest/datasetinsights.evaluation_metrics.html#datasetinsights.evaluation_metrics.average_precision_2d.MeanAveragePrecisionAverageOverIOU) and [mAR](https://datasetinsights.readthedocs.io/en/latest/datasetinsights.evaluation_metrics.html#datasetinsights.evaluation_metrics.average_recall_2d.MeanAverageRecallAverageOverIOU).

 We have prepared another Kubeflow [pipeline](https://raw.githubusercontent.com/Unity-Technologies/datasetinsights/master/kubeflow/compiled/evaluate_the_model.yaml) for this.
 You can import [**this pre-compiled pipeline**](https://raw.githubusercontent.com/Unity-Technologies/datasetinsights/master/kubeflow/compiled/evaluate_the_model.yaml) into your kubeflow cluster.
 Once your pipeline has been imported, you can run it via the web UI as shown below.
 Alternatively, you can use the [KFP CLI Tool](https://www.kubeflow.org/docs/pipelines/sdk/sdk-overview/#kfp-cli-tool)